This workbench article is how I painted my third Wartrakk.

 For information on how I painted my original Wartrakk look here.
 You can see how I painted another one here.
 This model was originally designed for Gorkamorka, and then became part of Warhammer 40K with Codex Orks.

 The model was built with the crew left off for painting separately.
 The Big Shoota stayed with the gunner.
 I used some of the Ork glyphs from Forgeworld and gave the model a white undercoat.
-I would have preferred if the glyphs were cast in a similart vein to the Inquisitor purity seals, but they’re not, they have quite a thick backing.
+I would have preferred if the glyphs were cast in a similar vein to the Inquisitor purity seals, but they’re not, they have quite a thick backing sheet.